 Efforts to conserve one type of seasonal wetland, vernal pool complexes, have lagged behind the region's collective work on other important aquatic and riparian habitats.
 As wetlands, vernal pools are protected by state and federal laws, and many of the plants and animals they support (including significant numbers of shorebirds) are listed or special status species.
-In addition, the SF Bay Regional Water Quality Control Board's Conditional Waiver of Waste Discharge Requirements for Grazing Operations in the Napa River and Sonoma Creek Watersheds (2011) requires rangeland managers to minimize delivery of sediment, pathogens, and nutrients from ranching lands and animal use areas into vernal pools and other surface waters.
+The SF Bay Regional Water Quality Control Board's Conditional Waiver of Waste Discharge Requirements for Grazing Operations in the Napa River and Sonoma Creek Watersheds (2011) requires rangeland managers to minimize delivery of sediment, pathogens, and nutrients from ranching lands and animal use areas into state waters, including implementation of best management practices to provide protection for vernal pools.